ChrisKefeli/Password-Manager/README.md

 # Password Manager

+### What does this do?
-This is a password manager created using Java and MySQL.
+This is a simple password manager created using Java to create GUI and interact with a MySQL database that stores the information.
+It will allow you to store user account data such as username, password, website and any other associated notes that you may add.

 # **WARNING PLEASE READ**
 This side project was just created for fun and to test my skills.